 Does The City provide applicant phone numbers in subscription lists?

 No, applicant phone numbers and email addresses are not included in subscription lists

 Can I start a subscription partway through the year?

-Yes, subscription prices are set on a weekly, monthly or per meeting basis, so you can subscribe any time during the year.
-To learn about current subscription prices, please contact 311.
+Yes, subscriptions prices are set on a weekly or monthly basis, so you can subscribe any time during the year at a pro-rated price.
+To learn about current subscription prices, please refer to the Planning Documents & Records fee schedule above or contact 311.